arkency/posts/posts/2012-09-21-filepicker-and-aviary-image-uploading-on-steroids.md

 request to this given URL when the image is ready.
 Obviously you will have to use different value of the setting for development, staging and production environment.
-In development you can either forward some port from your router (I assume it is publicaly available) to your computer or alternatively, if have a server you can use ssh to forward traffic from the server to your local machine.
+In development you can either forward some port from your router (I assume it is publicly available) to your computer or alternatively, if have a server you can use ssh to forward traffic from the server to your local machine.